-- (2) Where the counting officer is satisfied that any mark made on a ballot paper clearly indicates the intention of the voter to give his vote and the recognized political party or independent group for which he gives his vote, the counting officer shall not reject the ballot paper under subsection (1) on the ground solely that it has not been marked in all respects in accordance with the directions given for the guidance of voters in the Third Schedule to this Act. - (3) Where the counting officer is satisfied that a ballot paper is not a forged or counterfeit ballot paper he shall not reject it solely on the ground that it is not stamped or perforated with the official mark.
-Before deciding not to reject a ballot paper under the preceding provisions of this section the counting officer shall show it to each counting agent if present and hear his views thereon. - (4) Before rejecting a ballot paper the counting officer shall show it to each counting agent if present and hear his views thereon taking all proper precautions to prevent any person from seeing the number printed on the reverse of the paper. - (5) The counting officer shall not count any ballot paper which is rejected by him under subsection (1). - (6) The counting officer shall draw up a statement showing separately the number of ballot papers rejected, under each of the grounds specified in subsection (1), and shall on request allow any counting agent to copy the statement. - (7) The counting officer shall prepare a written statement in words as well as in figures of the number of votes given for each recognized political party and independent group, and such statement shall be certified by the counting officer and witnessed by one of his assistants or clerks and the counting agents of any party or group as are present and desire to sign.
-The counting officer shall on request allow any counting agent to copy the statement. - (8) Before the counting officer makes a written statement referred to in subsection (7), such number of recounts may be made as the counting officer deems necessary; and a recount or recounts shall be made upon the application of a counting agent so however that the maximum number of recounts that shall be so made, on the application of any counting agent or all the counting agents, shall not exceed two.
+- (3) Where the counting officer is satisfied that a ballot paper is not a forged or counterfeit ballot paper he shall not reject it solely on the ground that it is not stamped or perforated with the official mark.
+Before deciding not to reject a ballot paper under the preceding provisions of this section the counting officer shall show it to each counting agent if present and hear his views thereon. - (4) Before rejecting a ballot paper the counting officer shall show it to each counting agent if present and hear his view thereon taking all proper precautions to prevent any person from seeing the number printed on the reverse of the paper. - (5) The counting officer shall not count any ballot paper which is rejected by him under subsection (1). - (6) The counting officer shall draw up a statement showing separately the number of ballot papers rejected, under each of the grounds specified in subsection (1) and shall on request allow any counting agent to copy the statement. - (7) The counting officer shall prepare a written statement in words as well as in figures, of the number of votes given for each recognized political party and independent group, and a separate statement, in words as well as figures, of the number of preferences indicated for every candidate nominated by each such party or group, and each such statement shall be certified by the counting officer and witnessed by one of his assistants and clerks and the agents of any party or group as are present and desire to sign. - (8) The preferences indicated by a voter in his ballot paper for the candidates nominated by a recognized political party or independent group shall be disregarded if such voter has indicated preferences for more than three candidates nominated by such party or group. - (9) Where a voter indicates in his ballot paper more than one preference for a candidate nominated by a recognized political party or independent group, all the preferences so indicated shall be regarded as one preference.

-- (9) The decision of the counting officer as to any question arising in respect of any ballot paper shall be final and conclusive. - 54.
-Any power, duty or function of a counting officer under section 52 or section 53 may be exercised, performed or discharged for and on his behalf by any of his assistants or clerks acting under the supervision and direction of such officer.
+- (10) Any preference indicated by a voter in his ballot paper which is void for uncertainty as to the candidate for whom it is indicated shall be rejected. - (11) Before the counting officer makes a written statement referred to in subsection (7), such number of recounts may be made as the counting officer deems necessary; and a recount or recounts shall be made upon the application of a counting agent so however that the maximum number of recounts that shall be so made, on the application of any counting agent or all the counting agents, shall not exceed two. - (12) The decision of the counting officer as to any question arising in respect of any ballot paper shall be final and conclusive. - 52.
+Any power, duty or function of a counting officer under section 50 or section 51 may be exercised, performed or discharged for and on his behalf by any of his assistants or clerks acting under the supervision and direction of such officer.

-Special provisions relating to powers, duties and functions under sections 52 and 53.
+Special provisions relating to powers, duties and functions under sections 50 and 51.

-55. Upon the completion of the counting at any counting centre, the counting officer shall forthwith deliver in sealed packets to the returning officer-
+53. Upon the completion of the counting at any counting centre, the counting officer shall forthwith deliver in sealed packets to the returning officer-